datopian/giftless/docs/source/wsgi-middleware.md

 The middleware module must be installed in the same Python environment as Giftless for it to be loaded.

+## Useful Middleware Examples

-See below for some useful examples of adding functionality using WSGI middleware.
+Here are some examples of solving specific needs using WSGI middleware:

-## HOWTO: Fixing Generated URLs when Running Behind a Proxy
+### HOWTO: Fixing Generated URLs when Running Behind a Proxy
 If you have Giftless running behind a reverse proxy, and available publicly at a custom hostname / port / path / scheme that is not known to Giftless, you might have an issue where generated URLs are not accessible.